chrishoina/oci-arch-ords-ha/notes.md

-# 1 ORDS in an OCI compute instance using available RPMs
+# 1 How to configure, perform an ADB install of ORDS in an OCI Compute Instance, and deploy in Standalone mode: 2025 Edition

 <!-- ## 2 Some questions